eeshawn11/Time-Series-Forecasting/README.md

 Data for this project is scraped from the [Energy Market Authority](https://www.ema.gov.sg/index.aspx) of Singapore statistics for half-hourly system demand data and consolidated into a [dataset](https://www.kaggle.com/datasets/eeshawn/half-hourly-electrical-demand-in-singapore).

+> If you would like to try your own scraping from the website, I have included the [ema_scraper](/ema_scraper.py) script.
+In my case I worked with ChromeDriver, but feel free to change to a different WebDriver of choice by modifying the script.

 ## Data Dictionary

 | Column | Type | Description |